magit/magit/README.md

 <div align="justify">
   Thanks to 1987 backers the Kickstarter campaign was a huge success!
   This September was very exciting and I would like to thank you all for your generosity and enthusiastic support!
-A longer update will follow later today.
 </div>
 <div align="center">
   <em><b>Thank you!</b> &mdash; Jonas Bernoulli</em>